Mount Logan is the second tallest, at 5,959 meters (19,545 feet), followed by Mount Orizaba, Mount St. Elias, and Mount Popocatepetl.

-- Rocky Mountains - The Rocky Mountains are a major mountain range in North America, running 3,000 miles across the US and Canada, from western Canada to the state of New Mexico.
-The Rocky Mountains The Rockies include several subranges, including the Wasatch, Bitterroots, Big Horn, and Front Ranges.
+- Rocky Mountains : The Rockies are a major mountain range in North America, running 3,000 miles from western Canada to the state of New Mexico.
+The Rockies include several subranges, including the Wasatch, Bitterroots, Big Horn, and Front Ranges.
 Arizona, Colorado, Idaho, Montana, Nevada, New Mexico, Utah, and Wyoming are considered Mountain States in the country.

-- Appalachian Mountains - The Appalachian Mountain Range are situated in the eastern United States, stretching from Alabama, northeast across New England, and extending up to Canada.
-The Appalachian Mountains are about 1,500 miles long, and traverse the US states of Maine, New Hampshire, Vermont, Massachusetts, Connecticut, New York, Pennsylvania, Maryland, Virginia, West Virginia, Ohio, Kentucky, Tennessee, New Jersey, North Carolina, South Carolina, Georgia, and Alabama.
-The Appalachian Range also usually includes the Blue Ridge Mountains, Great Smoky Mountains, Allegheny Mountains.
+- Appalachian Mountains : The Appalachian Mountain Range straddle the eastern United States, stretching from Alabama, northeast across New England, and extending further up to Canada.
+The range is about 1,500 miles long, and traverses the US states of Maine, New Hampshire, Vermont, Massachusetts, Connecticut, New York, Pennsylvania, Maryland, Virginia, West Virginia, Ohio, Kentucky, Tennessee, New Jersey, North Carolina, South Carolina, Georgia, and Alabama.
+The Appalachian Range also usually includes the Blue Ridge Mountains, Great Smoky Mountains, and Allegheny Mountains.

-- Cascades - The Cascade Range along the West Coast of the United States extend from Canada into the US states of Washington, Oregon, and California.
-These mountains were formed as part of the Pacific Ring of Fire, and have volcanoes, including Mount St. Helens and Lassen.
+- Cascades : The Cascade Range along the West Coast of the United States extend from Canada into the US states of Washington, Oregon, and California.
+These mountains were formed as part of the Pacific Ring of Fire, and feature volcanoes such as Mount St. Helens and Lassen.

-- Sierra Nevada - The Sierra Nevada mountains, located in the states of California and Nevada, are about 400 miles long.
-The name Sierra Nevada is Spanish for "snowy mountains," because of the snow-capped peaks of the range.
-Many of the mountains are formed of granite, and shaped by glaciers.
+- Sierra Nevada : The Sierra Nevada mountains, located in the western states of California and Nevada, are about 400 miles long.
+The name Sierra Nevada is Spanish for "snowy mountains," referring to the snow-capped summits.
+Many of the mountains are formed of granite and shaped by glaciers.